 It’s always a good idea to carry sunscreen around during th summer months for those surprise days where it was horrid when you left the house and suddenly brightens up while you are out.

-- Mini make up kit – just a basic mascara, concealer pen and lip and cheek tint for those days where toy have left the house in a rush and need to conceal the fact that you have been up all night with the baby.
+- Mini make up kit – just a basic mascara, concealer pen and lip and cheek tint for those days where you have left the house in a rush and need to conceal the fact that you have been up all night with the baby.

 - Hair ties

 So that is everything that I carry around in my nappy bag and would recommend that you pack in yours.
+Click on the link below to download a checklist so that you never leave the house without the things you need again.